greendragon18/amt_project1/README.md

 asadmin start-domain domainAMT
 deploy target/project1-1.0-SNAPSHOT
 ```
-### Note:
-Finally, please make sure everything has the same bitness: **32-bit and 64-bit modules do not mix under any circumstances**.

 ##Specification available
 All available functionnalities are documented in our [API Reference]().
 You can see below what we already have implemented: